-Sip on a Rye Smile whiskey cocktail or glass of Sussex wine amid the Dragon Bar's attractive mish‑mash of wooden tables, benches and chairs; it stays open until the last guest leaves.
+Sip on a Rye whiskey cocktail or glass of Sussex wine amid the Dragon Bar's attractive mish‑mash of wooden tables, benches and chairs; it stays open until the last guest leaves.

 The George in Rye sits on the historic city’s quaint-as-can-be High Street, among listed houses that sit at various points on a timeline stretching back centuries.
 To reach Mermaid Street just take a left then another left.

 Of the four London airports you could fly into, Gatwick is the closest at just a 90-minute drive away.
 Heathrow and Luton are both two hours by car and Stansted is the furthest at two-and-a-half hours.
 And, honorary London hub Southend Airport is a two-hour drive away.
 There are no direct trains from London, but there’s just one change at Ashford and you’ll be in Rye in around 90 minutes, maybe less.